All Episodes

 Besides, you know, conservatives don't balkanize themselves.

-Liberals are the ones that organize in little communes and cliques and cities and so forth, and only want to hang around with each other and themselves.
+Liberals are the ones that organize in little communes and cliques and cities and so forth and only want to hang around with each other and themselves.

-We're not, I don't, we're we're we're not that way in uh in many regards.
+We're not that way in many regards.

 And I'll tell you something else that's stunning.